-1 "To provide its happy people with perpetual fun is now the deepest purpose of Western civilization." - Jeremy Seabrook, English author (1939 -), Third World Network

-2 "The media no longer ask those who know something ... to share that knowledge with the public.
-Instead they ask those who know nothing to represent the ignorance of the public and, in so doing, to legitimate it." - Serge Daney (1944-1992), French film critic

-3 "Whoever controls the media controls the mind." - Jim Morrison, American singer (1943-1971), The Doors

-4 "What the mass media offer is not popular art, but entertainment which is intended to be consumed like food, forgotten, and replaced by a new dish." - W.H.
-Auden, English poet (1907-1973) in The Dyer's Hand (1962)

-5 "Music is banned in Khomeini's Iran on the grounds that it stimulates the brain.
-We've done him one better in the land of Coke and honey - using music to put people's brains to sleep. " - Dead Kennedys (American punk band, 1978 -) in Triumph of the Swill

-6 "I think that we have created a new kind of person in a way.
-We have created a child who will be so exposed to media that he will be lost to his parents by the time he is 12." - David Bowie, English entertainer (1947 -)

-7 "The average American who spends six hours in front of the TV screen can not distinguish between these fictional situations and reality.
+- 1 "To provide its happy people with perpetual\ fun is now the deepest purpose of Western civilization."
+Jeremy Seabrook (b.1939), English author and contributor to the Third World Network. - 2 "The media no longer ask those who know something to share that knowledge with the public.
+Instead they ask those who know nothing to represent the ignorance of the public and, in so doing, to legitimate it."
+Serge Daney (1944-1992), French film critic. - 3 "Whoever controls the media controls the mind."
+Jim Morrison (1943-1971), American lead singer of The Doors. - 4 "What the mass media offer is not popular art, but entertainment which is intended to be consumed like food, forgotten, and replaced by a new dish." - W.H.
+Auden (1907-1973), English poet in his essay, The Dyer's Hand (1962). - 5 "Music is banned in Khomeini's Iran/ On the grounds that it stimulates the brain./ We've done him one better in the land of Coke and honey/ Using music to put people's brains to sleep."
+Dead Kennedys, American punk band in the song "Triumph of the Swill" (1986). - 6 "I think that we have created a new kind of person in a way.
+We have created a child who will be so exposed to media that he will be lost to his parents by the time he is 12."
+David Bowie (b.1947), English entertainer. - 7 "The average American who spends six hours in front of the TV screen can not distinguish between these fictional situations and reality.
 For all too many Americans the real world has been replaced by the false reality of the TV environment.
-The control of the opinion-forming media is nearly monolithic." - Mohamed Raisudeen, 20thc author of Media, Jihad & All That

-8 "A properly functioning system of indoctrination has a variety of tasks.
-Its primary target are the "stupid and ignorant masses".
+The control of the opinion-forming media is nearly monolithic."
+Mohamed Raisudeen, 20thc author of Media, Jihad & All That. - 8 "A properly functioning system of indoctrination has a variety of tasks.
+Its primary target are the 'stupid and ignorant masses'.
 They must be kept that way: marginalized and isolated.
-Ideally, each person should be alone in front of the TV screen watching sports, soap operas, or comedies, deprived of organizational structures that permit individuals lacking resources to discover what they think and believe in, to engage in interaction with others, to formulate their own concerns and programs, and to act to realize them.
-This unfortunate mass of the population is the proper target of the mass media and a public education system focused on obedience and training in needed skills, including the skill of repeating patriotic slogans on timely occasions." - Noam Chomsky, American writer, linguist, dissident (1928 -)
+Ideally, each person should be alone in front of the TV screen watching sports, soap operas, or comedies, deprived of organizational structures that permit\ individuals lacking\ resources to discover what they think and believe in, to engage in interaction with others, to formulate their own concerns and programs, and to act to realize them.
+This unfortunate mass of the population is the proper target of the mass media and a public education system focused on obedience and training in needed skills, including the skill of repeating patriotic slogans on timely occasions."
+Noam Chomsky (b.1928), American writer, linguist, dissident.